erikc5000/island-time/docs/basics/dates-and-times.md

 ## Patterns, Properties, and Operators

-Throughout Island Time's date-time primitives, you'll find a set of patterns that remain (relatively) constant as well as a number of properties and operators that simplify common tasks.
+Throughout Island Time's date-time primitives, you'll find a set of patterns that remain (relatively) constant, as well as a number of properties and operators that simplify common tasks.

 ### `at`